andris002/uilib/README.md

 ## Support

 If you encounter any issues or have suggestions, feel free to contact me on discord (andris00202 or discord.gg/ycpDqtMrAp).
+If you want to edit the whole UI don't hesitate, contact me on discord and I'll give you the whole code not the builded version.

 ---